 Selecting a suitable picking bin option for your business

 Regardless of the style or design of picking container you decide on, you can usually choose from several different material and customisation options.

 These options affect not only the performance and longevity of your chosen solution but also the upfront costs.

 However, it is essential to consider the “lifetime costs” of your picking boxes and bins.
 A solution that costs twice as much initially, but lasts four times as long, is the more cost-effective option in the long run.

 Custom sizes and options, free quotes and impartial advice

-With so many companies offering stock ranges of picking bins, how do you decide where to purchase yours from?
+With so many companies offering stock ranges of picking bins for sale, how do you decide where to purchase yours from?
 Well, GWP Correx® is different from the vast majority of these companies.

 GWP aims to understand the difficulties and challenges you face from the outset and devise a solution tailored to your requirements.
-This process may mean designing and creating a completely bespoke stacking pick bin from Correx®, or modifying a specific shelf bin with dividers and print.
+This process may mean designing and creating a completely bespoke stacking pick bin from Correx® or modifying a specific shelf bin with dividers and print.